Extramedullary hematopoiesis

 Micrograph showing nucleated red blood cells (bottom left of image), one of the elements necessary to call extramedullary hematopoiesis, in an endometrial polyp.
 H&E stain.

-Extramedullary hematopoiesis (EMH or sometimes EH) refers to hematopoiesis occurring outside of the medulla of the bone (bone marrow).
+Extramedullary hematopoiesis (US English (Note: see spelling differences between US and Commonwealth English)) or extramedullary haematopoiesis (EMH or sometimes EH) refers to hematopoiesis occurring outside of the medulla of the bone (bone marrow).
 It can be physiologic or pathologic.

-Physiologic EMH occurs during embryonic and fetal development; during this time the main site of fetal hematopoiesis are liver and the spleen.
+Physiologic EMH occurs during embryonic and fetal development; during this time the main sites of fetal hematopoiesis are the liver and spleen.

 Pathologic EMH can occur during adulthood when physiologic hematopoiesis cannot work properly in the bone marrow and the hematopoietic stem cells (HSC) have to migrate to other tissues in order to continue with the formation of blood cellular components.
 Pathologic EMH can be caused by myelofibrosis, thalassemias or disorders caused in the hematopoietic system.

 Physiologic EMH

 During fetal development, hematopoiesis occurs mainly in the fetal liver and in the spleen followed by localization to the bone marrow.
 Hematopoiesis also takes place in many other tissues or organs such as the yolk sac, the aorta-gonad mesonephros (AGM) region, and lymph nodes.
 During development, vertebrates go through a primitive and a definitive phase of hematopoiesis.
 The lungs also play a role in platelet production in adults.